Skip to content

 Thread-safety

 The typical wiring is one writer (the predict thread calling fire_if_changed) plus occasional rebase() from the UI thread.
-Both assignments to the internal _last slot are atomic under CPython's GIL, so no lock is needed.
+The whole (last, candidate, count) state lives in one tuple that's replaced in a single assignment, so it updates atomically under CPython's GIL and no lock is needed.
 A race between the two paths can cause one extra suppressed-or-fired callback - harmless for the intended uses (RPC dedup, audio gating, log lines).

 If your callback itself is not thread-safe, gate it inside the callback, not here.